vuestorefront/storefront-ui/apps/docs/components/components/footerlabel.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: The FooterLabel component is used for styling text content.
 ---
 # FooterLabel

-The FooterLabel component is used for styling text content.
+{{ $frontmatter.description }}

 ## Props